thesourceuser/uibuilder/README.md

 # uibuilder

-a very minimalized roact-like ui builder
+a very minimalized roact-like builder althought it can be used for other purposes